-General Procedures: Every manuscript received undergoes first an internal vetting process; where the managing editor, the editor and the editor-in-chief judges it for its suitability for publication in the CBN-JAS, then it is put through an originality test using an anti-plagiarism software.
+Review of Manuscripts.
+General Procedures: Every manuscript received undergoes first an internal vetting process; where the Editorial team judges it for its suitability for publication in the CBN-JAS, then it is put through an originality test using an anti-plagiarism software.
 All communications regarding a submitted manuscript maintains strict confidentiality.